kineticfire-labs/semver-multi/README.md

 Primary capabilities provided by *semver-multi* include:
 1. Automatic semantic version generation for multiple, independent project artifacts for
-   1. releases on the `main` branch (default) and/or other configured branches
+   1. releases on configured branches (defaults to `main`)
    1. *developer* releases from the developer's machine, using scripts committed to the Git repository
 1. Easy integration with the CI/CD pipeline and a CI server, such as [Jenkins](https://www.jenkins.io/)
 1. Server and client-side Git hooks to enforce standardized Git commit messages
 1. Utilities to
    1. validate, display, and query the `project-def.json` project definition file
-   1. create, update, and validate the initial then any updates to the project version data committed in a Git tag
+   1. create, update, and validate the project version data committed in a Git tag

 # Approach